Nayeem0072/langgraph-site-agent/readme.md

 The flow now works as follows:
 - Every interaction starts at the router
-- Router decides between three paths:
+- Router decides between four paths:
   - Direct to conversation (for regular chat)
   - Wiki search → conversation (for questions starting with what, who, where, etc.)
   - Browser search → conversation (for messages starting with "search")
+  - SEO analysis → conversation (for messages starting with "seo")
 - All paths ultimately end at the conversation node

 ## Configuration